Vani0904/adr-template-minimal.md/decision-log-week-1.md

+# Week 1
-# {short title, representative of solved problem and found solution}
+{short title, representative of solved problem and found solution}

 ## Context and Problem Statement